140 Child Skeletons Found In Mass Sacrifice Grave In Peru, Largest Sacrificial Burial Site Ever Discovered

 The name of the archaeological site, “Huanchaquito-Las Llamas,” is already well-known from a previous discovery of child and llama remains in 2011, notes Fox News.

 At the time, archaeologists uncovered the skeletons of 42 children and 76 young llamas at the burial site.
-By 2016, the number of skeletons had grown exponentially, reaching the staggering figures recently revealed.
+By 2016, the number of skeletons had grown, reaching the staggering figures recently revealed.

 “I, for one, never expected it.
 And I don’t think anyone else would have, either,” physical anthropologist John Verano, from Tulane University Verano, said in a statement.